Kshitij-0710/The-IPL-Prediction/README.md

 - Fork the repository.
 - Create a new branch for your changes.
 - Submit a pull request with a detailed explanation of your modifications.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ---

-Feel free to customize this README according to your project's specifics, including any additional instructions or details relevant to your analysis and code.